 Sew the Blanket Together

-Sew a... line around the outside edge of the blanket one more time.
-Leave about a 1/8-inch seam allowance.
-This secures the ribbons even more, gives your blanket a finished look, and closes the opening in the seam.Continue to 8 of 8 below.
+- Sew a line around the outside edge of the blanket one more time leaving about a 1/8-inch seam allowance.

-All that is left to do with the ribbon tab blanket now is to check all of the seams.
-Gently tug on all of the ribbons to make sure they are secure and safe for baby.
+- Gently tug on all of the ribbons to make sure they are secure and safe for a baby.